uranus4ever/Traffic-Sign-Classifier-CNN/README.md

 ### 4. Model results

 My final model results were:
-* validation set accuracy of 94.8%
+* validation set accuracy of 96.2%
-* test set accuracy of 93.6%
+* test set accuracy of 94.1%

 An iterative approach was chosen:
 #### What was the first architecture that was tried and why was it chosen?
-I choose LeNet because they have the same application scenario - training the data set to learn how to classifer categories.
+I choose LeNet because they have the similar application scenario - training the data set to learn how to classifer categories.

 #### What were some problems with the initial architecture?
 LeNet architecture adoption is underfitting to this project.